rexresearch

 Over the last two years, Saphon’s team has designed, developed

 and tested number of operating prototypes.
-The latest empirical
+The latest

-tests made on a 300-500 Watt prototype (diameter of 120 cm)
+empirical tests made on a 300-500 Watt prototype (diameter of

-confirmed and validated the theoretical assumptions.
-This
+120 cm) confirmed and validated the theoretical assumptions.

-the hydro-mechanical performance.
-A second generation prototype
+improve the hydro-mechanical performance.
+A second generation

-is under tests.
+prototype is under tests.

 Video :